Shop at Home Network: JD Clinton acquires the network

-In 1987 the company sold shares and became a penny stock listed in the pink sheets as SATH.
-By 1993 the company was struggling to attain profitability.
-Paul Cowell the majority shareholder sold the company to venture capitalist JD Clinton and his partners.
+In 1987, the company sold shares and became a penny stock listed in the pink sheets as SATH.
+By 1993, the company was struggling to attain profitability.
+Paul Cowell, the majority shareholder, sold the company to venture capitalist JD Clinton and his partners.
 Kent Lillie moved from General Manager of Fox TV in Atlanta to become the CEO.
-Under new leadership the company moved to a new campus in Nashville Tennessee and opened a state of the art digital production / broadcast facility with studios and an in house call center.
-Shop at Home became a cable and broadcast media company purchasing cable time and acquiring television stations.
-Under the FCC rules all local cable companies "must carry" local programing at no charge to a local broadcaster.
-Using this must carry rule to obtain broad market 24 hour coverage of its programming, Shop at Home acquired stations in Bridgeport, Connecticut/New York City, Lawrence/Boston, Massachusetts, San Francisco, California, Wilson/Raleigh, North Carolina, Canton/Cleveland, Ohio, and Houston, Texas.
-Shop at Home built coverage into approximately one hundred million households.
+Under new leadership, the company moved to a new campus in Nashville, Tennessee and opened a state-of-the-art digital production/broadcast facility with studios and an in-house call center.
+Shop at Home became a cable and broadcast media company, purchasing cable time and acquiring television stations.
+Under the FCC rules, all local cable companies "must carry" local programming at no charge to a local broadcaster.
+Using this must carry rule to obtain broad market 24-hour coverage of its programming, Shop at Home acquired stations in Bridgeport, Connecticut/New York City, Lawrence/Boston, Massachusetts, San Francisco, California, Wilson/Raleigh, North Carolina, Canton/Cleveland, Ohio, and Houston, Texas.
+Shop at Home built coverage into approximately 100 million households.
 Expanding this audience drove the revenue and gave the opportunity for product volume and profitability.
 With growth came a listing of SATH on NASDAQ and expansion of management.